 This course is designed to meet requirements for continuous registration and may be taken a maximum of three (3) semesters.
 The course will be individualized through the use of learning contracts to facilitate meeting program requirements.
 Students may enroll in this course for a maximum of three (3) credit hours (1 credit hour per semester).

 ADMINISTRATION

+President: Dr. Terry Allcorn

+Vice President of Academic Affairs: Calvin Lindell Vice President of Student Services: Donald Damron

-President: Dr. Terry Allcorn Executive Vice President and Chief Academic Officer: Dr. Marvin Elliott Chief Financial Officer: Dr. John Dundon
+Chief Financial Officer: Dr. John Dundon

 Administrative Faculty